 Is there a relative or friend who can take the child to the dentist for you?
 There’s no shame in looking for help here – if your child gets to the dentist, you’ve done your part.

-If you’re determined to face your fear, and helping your kids face it too, here are 5 things you can do to make your family’s visits more comfortable:
+If you’re determined to face your fear and help your kids face it too, here are 5 things you can do to make your family’s visits more comfortable: